Census Day was Sunday 21 March 2021

 The Office for National Statistics (ONS) delivers the census.
 It is important that every household in England and Wales takes part to make it accurate.

 The Census is moving to a “digital-first” census.
 The aim is for as many people as possible to fill their questionnaire in online in 2021.
 It’s easy to do and can be done on any device.
 Most people will get a letter with a unique access code on it through the post.
 All you need to do is enter the code into the website and fill in the questionnaire.
-The Office for National Statistics in contact nearer the time to let you know what you need to do.
+It only takes about 10 minutes to fill in per household and 10 minutes per person.

 Find out more about the 2021 Census

 If you have not received your 16-character access code from the ONS to complete the census, please visit their website to have the code texted/posted to you directly.

 - Visit the census website to request a new code

 - Fill in your postcode (e.g.E16 2QU )